-Cell Phone Safety Guidance from the California Department of Public Health Released By Court Order
+Cell Phone Safety Guidance from the California Department of Public Health Released By Court Order After Public information Request

 May 2017: Cell Phone and Health documents were just released under California Superior Court Order by the California Department of Health by Court order containing clear advice to reduce exposure to cell phone radiation.
 27 versions were drafted starting in 2009.
-Dr. Moskowitz who filed a FOIA request for the release of these documents, states that California State has never adopted this fact sheet nor released it to the public due to what he refers to as suppression by “political appointees”.
+Dr. Moskowitz who filed a PIR request for the release of these documents, states that California State has never adopted this fact sheet nor released it to the public due to what he refers to as suppression by “political appointees”.

 INFORMATION GLEANED FROM THESE DOCUMENTS: